Microsoft/azure-docs.cs-cz/articles/cognitive-services/bing-visual-search/visual-search-sdk-node.md

 ms.topic: quickstart
 ms.date: 07/15/2019
 ms.author: aahi
-ms.openlocfilehash: fd69179c98e999323936daf7e83b165126c20381
+ms.openlocfilehash: 494ef8b76f9767b43e5e1d739c47933ee0f3c40d
-ms.sourcegitcommit: 598c5a280a002036b1a76aa6712f79d30110b98d
+ms.sourcegitcommit: f523c8a8557ade6c4db6be12d7a01e535ff32f32
 ms.translationtype: MT
 ms.contentlocale: cs-CZ
-ms.lasthandoff: 11/15/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "74111586"
+ms.locfileid: "74383568"
 ---
-# <a name="quickstart-get-image-insights-using-the-bing-visual-search-sdk-for-nodejs"></a>Rychlý Start: Získání přehledů imagí pomocí Vizuální vyhledávání Bingu SDK pro Node. js
+# <a name="quickstart-get-image-insights-using-the-bing-visual-search-sdk-for-nodejs"></a>Quickstart: Get image insights using the Bing Visual Search SDK for Node.js

-Pomocí tohoto rychlého startu můžete začít získávat přehledy imagí z Vizuální vyhledávání Bingu služby pomocí sady Node. js SDK.
-I když Vizuální vyhledávání Bingu má REST API kompatibilní s většinou programovacích jazyků, poskytuje sada SDK snadný způsob, jak integrovat službu do vašich aplikací.
-Zdrojový kód pro tuto ukázku najdete na [GitHubu](https://github.com/Azure-Samples/cognitive-services-node-sdk-samples/blob/master/Samples/visualSearch.js)
+Use this quickstart to begin getting image insights from the Bing Visual Search service, using the Node.js SDK.
+While Bing Visual Search has a REST API compatible with most programming languages, the SDK provides an easy way to integrate the service into your applications.
+The source code for this sample can be found on [GitHub](https://github.com/Azure-Samples/cognitive-services-node-sdk-samples/blob/master/Samples/visualSearch.js).

-## <a name="prerequisites"></a>Požadavky
+## <a name="prerequisites"></a>Předpoklady
 * [Node.js](https://www.nodejs.org/)
-* Sada SDK Vizuální vyhledávání Bingu pro Node. js
+* The Bing Visual Search SDK for Node.js
-    * Chcete-li nastavit konzolovou aplikaci pomocí sady Vizuální vyhledávání Bingu SDK, spusťte následující příkazy:
+    * To set up a console application using the Bing Visual Search SDK, run the following commands:
         1. `npm install ms-rest-azure`
         2. `npm install azure-cognitiveservices-search-visualSearch`.